-This Technology is already being used by Fortune 500 Companies for their employees that work remotely.
-In order for users to be connected to the organisation network without having to connect on a daily basis, Microsoft DirectAccess is utilised.
+This technology is already being used by Fortune 500 Companies for their employees that work remotely.
+In order for users to be connected to their organization network without having to connect on a daily basis, Microsoft DirectAccess is utilized.

 – Always On VPN is provisioned to the user.

 This presents a challenge for deployment scenarios that require the VPN connection to be established before the user logs on.

 Windows 10 Always On VPN is the replacement for Microsoft’s DirectAccess remote access technology.
 Always On VPN aims to address several shortcomings of DirectAccess, including support for Windows 10 Professional and non-domain joined devices, as well as cloud integration with Intune and Azure Active Directory.
 For more information on the “Always On VPN overview and requirement”, see the following link.

 Since this technology is no longer developed further by Microsoft, I have will blogging on the Technical implementation of “Always On VPN”.
 For more information, visit the following link1 and link2.